Custom-Chess-Game/Client/README.md

 # Client
 The game client that users run to play the game

+To run the game you must load it with maven as an application with main class `com.github.smuddgge.Main`

 # Client API
 This can also be used as a API to create a modded client